flintsteel7/Build-CLI-with-Python/README.md

 The first line tells the program loader to parse this file with Python.
 The second line prints text to the screen.

-You can try and run the file by typing this in your terminal.
+You can try to run the file by typing this in your terminal.
 You’ll get a permission denied for execution.

 ```
 $ ./logger.py